-- Initial meeting within first month between the member of staff and their line manager. - Progress reviews between the member of staff and their line manager at least once per term. - At least one teaching observation undertaken by the member of staff's line manager.(template provided at appendix 3) - Mid-point review by the member of staff's line manager at six months of employment. - Final meeting between the member of staff and their line manager and final probation report at twelve months of employment.
+- Initial meeting within first month between the member of staff and their line manager. - Progress reviews between the member of staff and their line manager at least once per term. - At least one teaching observation undertaken by the member of staff's line manager.(template provided at appendix 3) - Mid-point review by the member of staff's line manager at six months of employment. - Final meeting between the member of staff and their line manager and final probation report at twelve months of employment (template provided at appendix 4).

 Within the first month, the line manager should complete a record of the initial meeting which will include an outline of teaching, administration and any research duties.
 The initial report should include any professional development needs for the year and how these will be met.
+This document should be forwarded to the HR team for the staff members personnel file.